 No vaccine is 100% effective, including the flu vaccine.
+The strains of circulating flu change each year which is why the vaccine needs to be changed each year to offer the best protection.
 However, the vaccine usually prevents about half of all flu cases.
 For people who get flu after being vaccinated, the disease is often less severe than it would have been.
 It is important to remember that the flu vaccine only protects against flu, but there are other illnesses which have flu-like symptoms which you can still catch after getting the flu vaccine.
 It takes up to two weeks for the vaccine to take effect, so you could still catch flu if you are exposed to the virus during this time.
 Getting vaccinated as early as possible in the season can help to prevent this.

 Use this video to explain to your child why they are having the flu vaccine

 Unfortunately, as these vaccine preventable infections become less and less common, social media coverage on vaccines increasingly focuses on their side effects and adverse reactions.
 Although there is absolutely no evidence to suggest that the MMR vaccine is associated with an increased risk of autism, misinformation about this has directly resulted in unnecessary parental anxiety and a significant drop in MMR vaccine uptake.
 Unfortunately, we are now seeing an increasing number of cases of measles in the UK and across Europe.
 This has resulted in severe illness and even deaths in a number of adults and children.
 Even if you think your child will be protected by herd immunity (other people being vaccinated around them), this is no longer the case with MMR because far less than the required 95% of the population are being vaccinated.
 In addition, if your child was to travel to another country (even when they are an adult) or come into contact with someone with measles who is visiting from abroad, they will be completely unprotected and may contract the infection (LINK).
 Unfortunately, measles is highly infectious and is spread by water droplets, coughed or sneezed by infected individuals.